Features

 Initiate a review

-Click Start Review to begin the review.
+Click Start Review to begin.

 Bob reviews your changes and displays findings in the Bob Findings panel.